 Lookman Buky Folami is a prolific researcher and writer, publishing on a potpourri of topics that share one thread – practicality.
 Cash management, risk management, and job satisfaction are frequent subjects of study, as is the role of financial expert witnesses.

 Folami has run an active consulting practice, offering expert advice in forensic accounting.

 MaryElla Gainor has been a term lecturer at Bryant University for 10 years and has taught as an adjunct faculty member for an additional 19 years.
 She has several years of industry experience, both in accounting and operational management, and prides herself on bringing these real-world examples into the classroom.

-Elena Precourt is an Assistant Professor of Accounting at Bryant University.
-She received her Ph.D. in Business Administration from University of Rhode Island in 2014.
-Elena's research focuses on financial analysts’ recommendations and forecasts, corporate bankruptcy and distress, institutional investors, and mergers and acquisitions.
+Elena Precourt is an Assistant Professor of Accounting.
+After years of working in auditing and corporate accounting Elena went back to school to earn her Ph.D. in Business Administration from University of Rhode Island in 2014.
+Elena's research focuses on mergers and acquisition, financial analysts’ recommendations and forecasts.

 Professor, Accounting, B.A.
 Institute of Advanced Accounting; M.B.A.
 Sol Ross State University; M.S.
 Louisiana State University; D.B.A.
 Mississippi State University.